vulcanize/mintnet-commander/environment/README.md

 ## Keys
   Etheremint needs private keys(same as Ethereum's keys) to participate in the newtork, the simple test keys currently are stored in `keystore/` directory with password `vulcan`.

+## Genesis
+  Ethermint needs two genesis files, one for `tendermint` and another for `ethereum`.
+Tendermint validator keys and genesis file are generated with pregenerate command.
+Whereas ethereum keys are already generated with password `vulcan` and are included in `eth-genesis.json`.
+This might get automatically generated in the future.
+  Also all ethereum keys are provided to every machine.